 Chewing gum or sucking on hard candy may help with salivary gland problems.

 Radioiodine treatment also reduces tear formation in some people, leading to dry eyes.
 If you wear contact lenses, ask your doctor how long you should keep them out.

-Men who receive large total doses because of many treatments with RAI may have lower sperm counts or, rarely, become infertile.
+Men who receive large total doses of radiation because of many treatments with RAI may have lower sperm counts or, rarely, become infertile.
 Radioactive iodine may also affect a woman’s ovaries, and some women may have irregular periods for up to a year after treatment.
 Many doctors recommend that women avoid becoming pregnant for 6 months to a year after treatment.
 No ill effects have been noted in the children born to parents who received radioactive iodine in the past.